 Assented to 2013-12-12

-An Act to establish the Public Service Labour Relations and Employment Board
+An Act respecting the Federal Public Sector Labour Relations and Employment Board

 Marginal note:Short title

-1 This Act may be cited as the Public Service Labour Relations and Employment Board Act.
+1 This Act may be cited as the Federal Public Sector Labour Relations and Employment Board Act.

 2 The following definitions apply in this Act.

-bargaining agent has the same meaning as in subsection 2(1) of the Public Service Labour Relations Act. (agent négociateur)
+bargaining agent has the same meaning as in subsection 2(1) of the Federal Public Sector Labour Relations Act. (agent négociateur)

-employer has the same meaning as in subsection 2(1) of the Public Service Labour Relations Act. (employeur)
+employer has the same meaning as in subsection 2(1) of the Federal Public Sector Labour Relations Act. (employeur)

 Minister means the Minister who is designated under section 3. (ministre)